Massachusetts

 The DSP, which includes the participation of local officials associated with a project, plays a critical role in the selection and recommendation of the best available design firms for the modernization and construction of Massachusetts public school facilities to ensure that state dollars are invested in better designed-schools that are structurally safe and that encourage student learning.

-To learn more about the role of a DSP member and its responsibilities, qualifications, terms, and how to apply, click here
+Learn more about the role of a DSP member and its responsibilities, qualifications, terms, and how to apply.

 At the October 11, 2022, Commonwealth's Board of Registration of Architects (CBRA) meeting, a draft advisory document addressing the issue of proper titling and use of the term "architect" was reviewed and approved.